2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/Custom.Hybrid/_Custom.Hybrid.md

 title: Custom.Hybrid Namespace
 ---

+# Custom.Hybrid Namespace Dnn ☢ & Oqtane 💧

-This contains all the base classes for your own solutions, which will work across platforms (DNN, Oqtane, NopCommerce etc.)
+This contains all the base classes for your own solutions, which will work across platforms (DNN ☢, Oqtane 💧, NopCommerce 🔵 etc.)

 Basically it's the CMS parts, without being  specific to DNN implementations.